Are you interested in having or maintaining a spiritual walk or practice in your life?

 Your Life Is Your Spiritual Walk

 That is it!
 You don’t need to go to Tibet.
-You don’t need to go on a retreat or a monastery.
+No need to go on a retreat or a monastery.
 You don’t have to become a monk or do anything external at all.
 Although these things can help you on your journey, you don’t have to do these things to start your spiritual walk.

 Your life, right here and now is your journey.